squoilin/EnergyScope_open/docs/explanation/index.md

 - **Storage Levels** ($Sto^{level}_t$): Energy storage is essential for handling temporal imbalances between supply and demand.
 Storage variables define how much energy is stored and when it is dispatched to meet demand.

-The constraints are essential to ensure the feasibility of the system design:
+The constraints are essential to ensure the representativeness and the feasibility of the system design:

 - **Energy Balance Constraints**: These constraints ensure that the energy supplied by different carriers equals the energy consumed by demand sectors.
 The energy balance equation is as follows: